-Keeping safety equipment in good working order is imperative, as well.
-Data shows that sprinkler systems are effective in fighting fires 88% of the time when they are activated.
+Keeping safety equipment in good working order is also imperative.
+Data shows active sprinkler systems are effective in fighting fires 88% of the time when they are activated.
 NFPA also reports that death rates in office property fires where sprinkler systems are present are 62% lower than in those without sprinklers.

-Keeping a building up to code, however, can be complicated.
-For example, the International Fire Code (IFC) is used in 42 states and the District of Columbia.
-The NFPA, also has a Fire Prevention Code, NFPA 1, that is utilized by the other states and sometimes in conjunction with the IFC.
+However, keeping a building up to code, however, can be complicated.
+For example, 42 states and the District of Columbia follow the International Fire Code.
+The remaining states use NFPA’s Fire Prevention Code, NFPA 1, sometimes in conjunction with the IFC.
 Both of these documents refer to the family of NFPA codes and standards.
-States who have not adopted the IFC include Florida, Hawaii, Maine, Maryland, Massachusetts, Rhode Island, Vermont and West Virginia.
-So, companies located in these states, particularly, will need to check their local ordinances to find out how to comply with fire safety regulations.
-It is always a good idea to know what the local adjustments or amendments are to the national codes.
+States that have not adopted the IFC include Florida, Hawaii, Maine, Maryland, Massachusetts, Rhode Island, Vermont and West Virginia.
+So, companies in these states will need to check their local ordinances to find out how to comply with fire safety regulations.
+It is always a good idea to know the local adjustments or amendments to the national codes.

 Staying up to code includes regular fire safety inspections, which help prevent devastating losses from fire.
-Fire safety inspectors ensure that equipment, such as sprinkler systems, smoke alarms, fire doors, and fire alarms perform as they should.
+Fire safety inspectors ensure equipment, such as sprinkler systems, smoke alarms, fire doors and fire alarms, performs as it should.
 Inspectors can also check that electrical systems and cooking equipment meet safety standards.

 Fire Safety Inspection Requirements

-Fire inspectors have an important checklist to complete when performing fire safety inspections.
-Since these requirements vary by state, business owners and managers will need to become familiar with individual state fire codes, ordinances, and standards, as well as how to comply.
-These fire codes exist to tell businesses what requirements they must meet, what types of equipment they must install based on a structure’s size and usage, and how they are to install required equipment.
+Fire inspectors have an essential checklist to complete when performing fire safety inspections.
+Since these requirements vary by state, business owners and managers must become familiar with individual state fire codes, ordinances and standards, as well as how to comply.
+These fire codes exist to tell businesses what requirements they must meet, what types of equipment they must install based on a structure’s size and usage and how they should install required equipment.

 Some types of businesses require more frequent fire safety inspections than others.
 Most companies receive a visit from the fire marshal once a year.
-Places of public assembly, such as theaters, nightclubs, hotels, and even hospitals, however, need more frequently inspections.
-And, buildings such as high-rises are required to adhere to extremely stringent fire code requirements, due to high occupancy and complicated egress for those on higher floors.
-For a building’s owner or manager, fire inspections may seem like a periodic nuisance.
-But, fire safety requirements offer valuable benefits to employees, managers and owners alike:
+Places of public assembly, such as theaters, nightclubs, hotels and even hospitals, need more frequent inspections.
+And, buildings such as high-rises must adhere to highly stringent fire code requirements due to high occupancy and complicated egress for those on higher floors.
+Fire inspections may seem like a periodic nuisance for a building’s owner or manager.
+However, fire safety requirements offer valuable benefits to employees, managers and owners alike.